nilsnark/aegir-drift-docs/docs/engine/overview.md

 ## Lockstep multiplayer guarantee

-- Scope: Aegir Drift simulates the universe at multiple nested scales (Ship Interiors → Planetary Surfaces → Low Orbit → High Orbit → Interplanetary Space → Interstellar Space).
+- Scope: Phase Space simulates the universe at multiple nested scales (Ship Interiors → Planetary Surfaces → Low Orbit → High Orbit → Interplanetary Space → Interstellar Space).
 Each scale is modeled as a separate "dimension" with its own spatial resolution and simulation time-step.
 - Physics: By default, physics are Newtonian; Contexts can extend or replace the model.
 Relativistic effects are modeled where relevant (very high velocity or deep gravity wells).
 - Determinism / Tick model: the engine runs deterministically so each dimension advances in fixed ticks.
 Key implications:
   - Simulation state advances in fixed ticks per-dimension (a fixed timestep per dimension).